 Start by surveying your students

-We hope that Furry will make a difference to enhance the love of reading and increase inclusion, friendships, and acceptance in your school and community.
-We ask that you join us to create an evidence-based curriculum for all students.
+We hope that Furry will make a difference to enhance the love of reading and increase inclusion, friendships,

 The Elementary Reading Attitude Survey can be administered to an entire classroom in about 10 minutes.